← Back to Building Momentum

 Why Coast FIRE appeals to many people

 Many people find that reaching Coast FIRE dramatically reduces financial anxiety even while they are still working.
-Knowing that traditional retirement is fully funded regardless of what happens next is meaningful insurance.
+Knowing that traditional retirement is funded is meaningful insurance.

 How to calculate your Coast FIRE number

-The formula: Coast FIRE number = FIRE target ÷ (1 + annual growth rate)^years to retirement.
 Using the example above: $1,200,000 ÷ (1.07)^30 = $157,000.
 The variables are your full FIRE target, assumed annual return, and how many years until you want to stop working.
+A lower growth rate assumption or earlier target retirement age raises the Coast FIRE number.

 Which path is right?